 Directories are only created when needed

 In the world of cloud storage, directories are not required.
-In some cases, they are event implemented as an afterthought.
+In some cases, they are even implemented as an afterthought.
 These filesystems act more like key-value stores.
 This causes Flysystem to have to make a choice.
 Either every cloud storage will have to create directories, or directories do not have to be created for any of them.
 Flysystem choose to do that latter.
 Directories are second grade citizen within the package.

 This means a couple of things: